laisee/client-python-fix/README.md

 - **FIX Message Handling:** Constructs and sends FIX messages to the server.
 - **Secure Communication:** Establishes a secure WebSocket connection to send and receive messages.
 - **Message Validation:** Validates the presence of necessary fields in messages.
-- **Environment Configuration:** Uses environment variables loaded from a .env file for configuration.
+- **Environment Configuration:** Uses environment variables loaded from a .env file for configuration and fails fast when required values are missing.
+- **Async Operation:** Uses `websockets` with `asyncio` for non-blocking communication and heartbeat handling.

 ## Prerequisites